github0null/eide-docs/docs/getting-started/new_prj.md

   For this demo: we copied 2 files from other projects

 Ok, all sources files have been added to project, like this.

+If there are some c header files, we need to add [IncludePath](../modules/project_attr)

 ![](/img/new_prj_add_src_preview.png)